xrdocs/8000/_tutorials/cisco-8000-port-assignment.md

 -- NPU number should be 0 for 8100/8200/8608 (8000 fixed & centralized systems)
 -- NPU number should be 0, 1, or 2 for 88-LC0-36FH line card (not shown above)
 -- NPU number should be should be 0, 1 for 88-LC0-34H14FH line card (not shown above)
+-- NPU number should be should be 0, 1, 2, 3 for 88-LC1-36EH line card (not shown above)

 - NPU core: Slice number
 -- Slice number should be between 0 and 5 for 8200/8608 (8000 fixed & centralized systems)
 -- Slice number should be between 0 and 7 for 8111-32EH (8100 fixed system)